Allocation and distribution of Income

 By experimenting with different models of revenue allocation and distribution, the RDCs and their producer communities now have a much greater understanding of the role of financial incentives in natural resource management.
 The major lessons learned include:

-Why monitor CAMPFIRE revenues?
+Why monitor CAMPFIRE income?